 Deferred Action for Childhood Arrivals – DACA – was implemented in 2012 by the Department of Homeland Security.
 It allowed certain people who came to the United States as children – and met many other requirements – to be granted “deferred action” and apply for work authorization.

 DACA is a kind of Deferred Action, which is a decision by the US government not to deport someone who may otherwise be deportable.
-By itself, it does not give someone lawful immigration status or waive (pardon) any previous immigration or criminal offenses.
+By itself, it does not give someone lawful immigration status or waive (forgive) any previous immigration or criminal offenses.
 It is simply a temporary and discretionary lawful presence that comes along with work authorization (usually a 2-year Employment Authorization Document).

-Even though DACA does not give permanent status on its own, it does have some advantages.
-People with DACA are considered “lawfully present” for some purposes and may be eligible for some benefits, such as work authorization and some Social Security benefits.
+- People with DACA are considered “lawfully present” for some purposes and may be eligible for some benefits, such as work authorization and some Social Security benefits.
 (Please note that “lawfully present” is different than “lawful status.”)
-The grant of deferred action is for two years at a time and can be renewed if the person is still eligible.

-Some DACA holders may also be able to travel outside the United States for limited purposes (humanitarian, educational, or employment) through Advanced Parole process.
-DACA holders should not travel outside the United States without consulting with an attorney because in some cases it helps a person move towards residency and in others it might prevent it!
+- Some DACA holders may also be able to travel outside the United States for limited purposes (humanitarian, educational, or employment) through Advanced Parole process.
+DACA holders should not travel outside the United States without consulting with an attorney because in some cases it helps a person move towards residency – and in others it might prevent it!

 Can my DACA grant be taken away?